Oregon Child Support Laws: Guidelines and Calculations

 How to Apply for Child Support in Oregon

-The Oregon Department of Justice, Division of Child Support offers comprehensive services including child support application, paternity establishment, support order establishment, enforcement, and collection services.
+The Oregon Department of Justice, Division of Child Support (DCS) administers the state's child support program.
+DCS provides services including application assistance, parentage establishment, support order creation, enforcement, and collection.

-To apply for services, you have several options:
+To apply for child support services, parents have several options:

 - Online: Create an account at the Oregon Child Support Customer Portal